Districts & Structure

 • Do what works for your group.
 Perhaps have a speaker and invite the congregation, consider writing notes in Christmas or Easter cards and sending them to shut-ins and others in your congregation needing encouragement.

-• Encourage LWMLC Sunday activities showing others what LWMLC is and does locally and beyond.
+• Encourage LWMLC Inc. Sunday activities showing others what LWMLC Inc. is and does locally and beyond.

 Participate beyond the congregation